 With teams known for their fast-paced offenses and pressure defenses, Union went 95-56 (.629) under Hamilton in its first six years of existence, winning three league and two district titles, three state tournament trophies, and one state championship.
 Union finished seventh in the 2008-09 3A state tournament and third in the 2011-12 4A state tournament.

 Hamilton has strong basketball connections in Oregon and Washington.
 He played at Fort Vancouver High School, Mt.
 Hood Community College (1998-99) and Eastern Oregon University (1999-01).
 He has assisted at Mountain View High School in Vancouver (2001-03; 04-06), the University of Portland (2003-04) and Ridgefield (Wash.)
 High School (2006-07).

-Hamilton serves on the board of Courts for Kids, a non-profit organization that sends sports teams to economically-disadvantaged areas where they partner with local organizations to build courts for use by youth.
-He has joined Courts for Kids trips to the Philippines, Uganda and Costa Rica.
-This past spring, he joined a U.S. Department of State-funded trip to lead a coaches' clinic in Uganda, where he worked with more than 200 coaches.
+Hamilton serves on the board of Courts for Kids, a nonprofit organization that sends sports teams to economically disadvantaged areas where they partner with local organizations to build courts for use by youth.
+He has joined Courts for Kids trips to the Philippines, Uganda, and Costa Rica.
+Recently, he joined a U.S. Department of State-funded trip to lead a coaches' clinic in Uganda, where he worked with more than 200 coaches.
 In 2001, he played on an Athletes in Action basketball team that traveled through Kenya playing professional teams.

 Hamilton and his wife Shayna have three beautiful children, Mia, Kyrie, and Naomi.
 They reside in Camas, Washington.